06 August 2024

 And so on.
 You get the idea.

-I know.
-Your pastors do it.
-Your prayer leaders do it.
-Christians you greatly respect do it.
+I know; I know.
+You’ve seen pastors and prayer leaders do it.
+You’ve seen Christians whom you greatly respect doing it.
 Loads of people do it.
-And they shouldn’t do it either.
+But they shouldn’t do it either.

-As if the devil merits this level of attention.
+As if the devil merits any such level of attention.

-The good folks at Radio Free Babylon posted this particular “Coffee with Jesus” strip on the subject.
-The fellow with the mustache is meant to be Satan; the ambidextrous suited guy is meant to be Jesus.
+Some years ago the good folks at Radio Free Babylon posted this particular “Coffee with Jesus” strip on the subject.
+The ambidextrous suited guy is meant to be Jesus.
 (Jesus in a suit?
 Why not; it’s no more historically accurate than the toga people usually put him in.)
+And the mustached man is meant to be Satan.

-That bit coffee-drinking Jesus said about the archangel Michael?
+That bit the coffee-drinking “Jesus” said about the archangel Michael?
 Comes from Jesus’s brother Jude.

-I explained elsewhere what this whole debate over Moses’s body consisted of.
-Regardless, Michael had a great deal more sense than your average Christian, who figures we alone have the power to tackle the devil, and forget defeating the devil is a miracle.
+Michael had a great deal more sense than your average Christian, who figures we alone have the power to tackle the devil.
+We forget defeating the devil is a miracle.
 One which requires the Holy Spirit’s power, done in Jesus’s name.

-And yeah, when Christians pray to the devil, we usually remember to invoke Jesus’s name.
+True, when Christians pray to the devil, we usually remember to invoke Jesus’s name.
 “What a Mighty God We Serve” does command Satan in the name of the Lord.
-But Christians aren’t always so careful.
+But not every Christian is so careful!

 Why’s this?
-Well, whenever we get riled up enough to start shouting at Satan in mid-prayer, there’s the very problem: We’re riled up.
-We’re angry.
+Well, whenever we start shouting at Satan in mid-prayer, we’re riled up.
+Sometimes we were already riled up; sometimes we rile ourselves up when we start talking to the devil, but in both situations we’re angry.
 Outraged at what the devil’s tricked people into doing.
-Irritated that the devil’s tempting us again.
+Irritated at the devil’s temptations.
 Fearful of encroaching wickedness.
-Irrationally fearful that God’s gonna have just about enough of the United States’ sins, and lower the boom on us.
+Irrationally fearful God might’ve have just about enough of the United States’ sins, and lower the boom on us.
 (As if slavery and Indian genocide wasn’t way worse than any sins we’re currently committing.
-Not defending our present-day misdeeds; just reminding you we’ve done much worse.)
+Not defending our present-day misdeeds; just reminding you we’ve done so much worse, which those of us who took grade-school history outside of Florida are quite aware of.)

 Wild emotion means we’ve lost control.
 We’ve let go of the Spirit’s fruit of gentleness, and are lashing out in fruitless, unhealthy ways.
 Dangerous ways, ’cause we’re letting the devil push our buttons instead of receiving God’s peace.
 See, when we give in to that fear, in order to be rid of it, we justify to ourselves all sorts of evil behavior.
 It’s why we have to resist fear and anger as much as the devil.
 They serve the devil’s purposes quite handily.